CodingGagan/markdown_test/kubecost-cloud/using-the-kubecost-cloud-ui/cloud-allocations-dashboard.md

-# Kubecost Cloud: Allocations Dashboard
+# nOps Cloud: Allocations Dashboard

 {% hint style="info" %}
-This documentation should only be consulted when using Kubecost Cloud!
-For information about the Allocations dashboard for self-hosted Kubecost, see [here](/using-kubecost/navigating-the-kubecost-ui/cost-allocation/README.md).
+This documentation should only be consulted when using nOps Cloud!
+For information about the Allocations dashboard for self-hosted nOps, see [here](/using-nOps/navigating-the-nOps-ui/cost-allocation/README.md).
 {% endhint %}

 Here you can aggregate cost by namespace, deployment, service, and other native Kubernetes concepts.
 While selecting _Single Aggregation_, you will only be able to categorize by one concept at a time.
 While selecting _Multi Aggregation_, you will be able to filter for multiple concepts at the same time.